axibase/atsd/rule-engine/incoming-webhooks.md

 ## Entity Mapping

-Since each message must be associated with an entity, the request should instruct the server how to determine the entity name from the request parameters and the payload.
+Since stored message are always associated with an entity, the request must include rules for the server to determine the entity name from the request parameters or the payload.

 1. By default, the entity is set to the remainder of the path following the `/api/v1/messages/webhook/` prefix.